vmware-archive/powernsx/README.md

 It is unlikely that it will ever expose 100% of the NSX API, but feature requests are welcomed if you find a particular function you require to be lacking.

-PowerNSX is currently a work in progress and is not yet feature complete.
+PowerNSX remains a work in progress and is not yet feature complete.

 See the Wiki for Setup and Usage instructions.